Saga (comics): Publication history

 Writer Brian K. Vaughan conceived Saga in his childhood, calling it "a fictional universe that I created when I was bored in math class.
 I just kept building it."
-He was inspired by such influences as Star Wars, Flash Gordon, and children's books, and has also invoked the awe and wonder of first seeing the Silver Surfer, which seemed an "incredible and different" concept to him.
-It was not until his wife became pregnant with his second daughter, however, that he conceived of the protagonists, the winged Alana and the horned Marko, two lovers from warring extraterrestrial races who struggle to survive with their newborn daughter, Hazel, who occasionally narrates the series.
+He was inspired by Star Wars, Flash Gordon, children's books, and the awe and wonder of first seeing the Silver Surfer, which seemed an "incredible and different" concept to him.
+When his wife became pregnant with his second daughter, he conceived of the protagonists, the winged Alana and the horned Marko, two lovers from warring extraterrestrial races who struggle to survive with their newborn daughter, Hazel, who occasionally narrates the series.
 It was also at this point that the central theme that Vaughan wanted for the book emerged.
 Vaughan explains, "I wanted to write about parenthood, but I wanted to Trojan-horse it inside some sort of interesting genre story, to explore the overlap between artistic creation and the creation of a child."
-Vaughan, who intended to return to writing a comics series following the 2010 conclusion of his previous series, Ex Machina, and who notes that the publication of Saga #1 coincided with the birth of his daughter, saw parallels between the caution advised by colleagues against launching a new book in the poor economy and those who cautioned against bringing a new child into the world, observing:
+Vaughan intended to return to writing a comics series following the 2010 conclusion of his previous series, Ex Machina, and notes that the publication of Saga #1 was connected to bringing a new child into the world.

 I realized that making comics and making babies were kind of the same thing and if I could combine the two, it would be less boring if I set it in a crazy sci-fi fantasy universe and not just have anecdotes about diaper bags ...
 I didn't want to tell a Star Wars adventure with these noble heroes fighting an empire.
 These are people on the outskirts of the story who want out of this never-ending galactic war ...
 I'm part of the generation that all we do is complain about the prequels and how they let us down ...
 And if every one of us who complained about how the prequels didn't live up to our expectations just would make our own sci-fi fantasy, then it would be a much better use of our time.